foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 - Create breakout rooms(if the CF is unavailable).
 - Set these to "allow participants to choose room".
 Pairs can be found in `cohort/pairs-and-teams/pairs.md`
-- Keep an eye on `#help-and-solutions` in the discord! discord allows per channel notifications so you can mute the rest of the server while allowing notifications from this channel.
+- Keep an eye on `#help-and-solutions` in the Discord!
+Discord allows per channel notifications so you can mute the rest of the server while allowing notifications from this channel.
 - Keep any communication with the CF/other mentors public if possible - in the `#mentors` channel.
-- Wherever possible, notify learners on discord before entering breakout rooms to avoid disrupting their focus.
+- Notify learners on Discord or by broadcast before entering breakout rooms to avoid disrupting their focus or unexpected surprises!
 - Remind the cohort to come back 20 mins before the scheduled end of the workshop, to discuss solutions.
 - Close breakout rooms for discussion time.
 - Facilitate discussion - pick someone to share their screen using the [name picker](/lollipop/).